slok/coredns-yaegi/README.md

 - Made in Go.
 - Heavily dependant on [Yaegi].
 - Almost similar plugin syntax to the regular coreDNS plugins.
-- No external dependencies allowed (except some CoreDNS packages).
+- No external dependencies allowed (except some CoreDNS and helper packages).
+- Ability to measure using CoreDNS plugins Prometheus.
 - Plugin must be on a single file.
 - Configurable from a local file or to download from an HTTP endpoint (e.g public repo or public/private gist).